Bintehassan/feed-reader-testing-udacity/README.md

 In this project you are given a web-based application that reads RSS feeds.

 # How to Run
 To run this project simply go https://github.com/Bintehassan/feed-reader-testing-udacity and clone the repo.
 Open the index.html in Chrome.
+Or, click here  https://bintehassan.github.io/feed-reader-testing-udacity/.

 # Tests
 ## RSS Feeds: